andrastantos/brew/docs/cpu/isa_detail_ldst.rst

   +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-*Exceptions*: None
+*Exceptions*: :code:`exc_unaligned`; Implementation defined

-*Type variants*: No
+*Type variants*: Yes

 Description
 ~~~~~~~~~~~

-The value of :code:`$rD` is stored in the memory location pointed to by :code:`$rA`, if and only if a still valid load-lock exists for the same address for the same processor.
+This operation uses :ref:`store type handling<store_type_handling>` to determine if the register :code:`$rD` is stored at memory location :code:`$rA`.
+If the store is permitted to proceed, the value of :code:`$rD` is stored in the memory location pointed to by :code:`$rA`, if and only if a still valid load-lock exists for the same address for the same processor.
 If such a lock is not found, the store fails and no memory update is performed.

 The value of :code:`$rD` is set to 0 if the store succeeded and to non-zero if it failed.
 The actual non-zero value is implementation-defined and is not required to be constant, only that it is never zero.
-The type of :code:`$rD` is not changed.
+The type of :code:`$rD` is set to INT32.

+This store operation only handles scalar types.

 The implementation is allowed to throw exceptions if the memory access violates access permissions.
-If the resulting memory reference is not aligned to a 32-bit word boundary, an unaligned access exception is thrown.
+If the resulting memory reference is unaligned, an :code:`exc_unaligned` exception is raised.
 In case of an exception, neither the existence of a lock nor the value stored in memory is altered.